xmos/fwk_io/doc/uart/uart_rx.rst

 UART Rx Usage ISR/Buffered
 ==========================

-The following code snippet demonstrates the basic usage of an UART Rx device used in ISR/Buffered mode:
+The following code snippet demonstrates the usage of an UART Rx device used in ISR/Buffered mode:

 .. code-block:: c